 Sleep is absolutely essential to good health and it deserves more of our attention.
 Many of us simply aren’t sleeping enough while others have some bad habits that need correction.
 It’s even more important, however, that healthcare providers adopt healthy habits and model them for their patients so that they can continue caring for those who need them.
 Anyone can sleep better naturally with CBTi.

-This article was medically reviewed by Jennifer Harrington, DMS, MHS, PA-C
+This article was written by PA Doctor staff and was medically reviewed by Jennifer Harrington, DMS, MHS, PA-C